bobthemighty/codefiend-site/content/architecture-kata-tales-of-the-fourth-grade/index.md

 * The developers are a product company, and this is their primary product.
 This isn't a consultancy job, we're in this for the long term.
 * Since we're starting from scratch, this is a start up.
 We can choose our technologies fairly freely, so long as we don't choose anything dumb and hard to hire.
 It's not like we're extending an existing COBOL system.
 * That means we'll have a single _small_ team of motivated people.
-* In a startup, time is literally money.
+* There's no specific deadline, but in a startup, time is literally money.
 You burn through cash until you
     * get some more funding
     * start to turn a profit
     * go bankrupt
 * There's nothing particularly complex or technically intricate that we need to know.
 This is a standard CRUD-ish web app.

 # -Ilities

+We talked about [Architectural Qualities](@/mustapo.md) in a previous post.
+Here's how they break down for this kata.

 ## Modifiability